JainamChoudhari16/JainamChoudhari16/README.md

 </div>

 <br>
-🔭 I’m seeking opportunities in Data Science or Python Development roles.
+-🔭 I’m seeking opportunities in Data Science or Python Development roles.

 🌱 I’m currently diving deep into **Python**, mastering its various libraries and applications.

-📫 Reach out to me at **[Your Email Address Here]**
+📫 Reach out to me at **jainam160102@gmail.com**

 ⚡ Fun fact: **I find humor in coding bugs; they're like unexpected plot twists in a movie.**
 <br>